What Is the Codice Fiscale or Italian Tax ID?

-The Codice Fiscale, also called an Italian tax ID, Italian tax code, Italian fiscal code, or Italian tax number, is a unique alpha-numeric identifier provided to Italian citizens, not unlike a Social Security number in the United States.
-This ID code is used for dealing with Italian government offices, as well as handling various private concerns.
+The Codice Fiscale—also called an Italian tax ID, Italian tax code, Italian fiscal code, or Italian tax number—is a unique alphanumeric identifier provided to Italian citizens.
+Not unlike a Social Security number which serves as a fiscal code in the USA, this code is used for dealing with Italian government offices, as well as handling various private concerns.

-Usually, a person’s Codice Fiscale is attributed to them by the Office of Income Revenue (Agenzia delleEntrate) through local tax offices.
+Most Italian tax ID numbers are obtained through local tax offices.
 Citizens born in Italy are issued a Codice Fiscale at birth, while a non-Italian who is seeking a tax code for citizenship or other purposes will need to request one.
-The code itself is formulated using a combination of the individual’s name, place, and date of birth.

-There are a number of reasons a person might need to have a Codice Fiscale.
-The following are just a few examples of things you’ll need an Italian Tax ID for:
+There are a number of reasons a person might need to have a tax code in Italy.
+The following are just a few examples of things you will need an Italian Tax ID to accomplish:

 - Opening a bank account in Italy